 The District and OEHHA provided comments on the HRA on April 11, 2024.
 In response to the comments, NASSCO submitted a revised HRA to the District on June 6, 2024, and another revision on August 16, 2024.
 The second revised HRA, approved on September 27, 2024, shows that the potential residential cancer risk, worker chronic risk, residential acute risk, and worker acute risk exceed the public notification and risk reduction levels specified in District Rule 1210, sections (d)(1) and (e)(1), respectively.
-Public Notifications were mailed out in December 2024, and a public meeting was held on January 21, 2025.
-The Risk Reduction Audit and Plan (RRAP) was due to the District by March 26, 2025.
-The RRAP was submitted to the District on March 26, 2025.
-The District provided NASSCO an incompleteness letter dated April 24, 2025, including a resubmission date of June 24, 2025.
-This document presents NASSCO's resubmission of the proposed plan for auditing and reducing potential health risk to the affected public from NASSCO's 2021 emissions.
+Public Notifications were mailed out in December 2024 and a public meeting was held on January 21, 2025.
+The Risk Reduction Audit and Plan (RRAP) is due to the District by March 26, 2025.
+This document presents NASSCO's proposed plan for auditing and reducing potential health risk to the affected public from NASSCO's 2021 emissions.